wanx-troopers/wanx-troopers.github.io/extra-tools.md

 Frame Interpolators increase FPS.
 Wan 14B models normally produce video that feels natural when played at 16fps.

+One idea is to 2x number of frames arriving at a video that should have been played at 32fps but can probably play well at 29 or 30 too.
+Another idea is to 3x number of frames arriving at a video that should be played at 48fps but play it at 50fps.
+And then possibly 1/2 number of frames arriving at video that plays at 24fps, but could probably be played at 25fps too.

+Once you have generated the number of frames you want you are free to package them up into an .mp4 labelled with whatever playback speed you like.

 VFI = video frame interpolation.

 ### RIFE